 Dave Bing returns to his DC hometown to say “Job well done” Harold Bell

 When Fatty graduated from Fairmont Heights I remember him asking me about Winston-Salem State and Bighouse Gaines and what was it like to play for him?
 I told him “Bighouse would kick your ass (not really)if you stepped out of line, but he saved my life when he gave me a chance to get a college education”.
 I called Coach Gaines and recommended Fatty sight unseen.
 Bighouse had former athletes like me all over the east coast as recruiters.
 He took my word and Fatty was all set to go to Winston-Salem, but he disappeared without a trace.
 I found out later through the grapevine, he had decided to attend Dodge City Community College in Kansas and the rest is basketball history.

 HBell and Bighouse Gaines during his induction into the Basketball Hall of Fame

 Fatty and I had a lot in common, we were similar in size when it came to sports and neither one of us like to lose.
-I never saw a shot I could not make and a football I could not catch and Fatty never saw a shooter he thought he could not stop.
+I never saw a shot I could not make and a football I could not catch and Fatty never saw a scorer he could not stop.
 Plus, he had street sense and common sense.

 He and Bing hung out with my younger brother Earl (known as The Bull) and they became a group of petty thieves.
 They could be found hanging out on weekends on the busy NE H Street corridor robbing businesses’ who left their cash registers unguarded.
 Thanks to his Coach William Roundtree, Bing avoided jail time for one of his petty crimes.

 Sgt.
-Earl ‘Bull’ Bell from crook to Military MP to U. S. Army heavyweight champion to DC cop.
+Earl ‘Bull’ Bell from street rebel to Military MP to U. S. Army heavyweight champion to DC cop.